Last updated: March 23, 2026

 2. Sip Alongside Canals in Navigli District

 Leonardo da Vinci's legacy lives on in Milan's Navigli District, where picturesque canals weave a charming tapestry through the city.
 Stroll along the cobblestone streets, lined with bars, restaurants, and cafes, and enjoy canalside drinks.
-The ambience is vibrant, especially on weekends when locals and tourists gather to bask in the Navigli's lively spirit.
+The ambience is vibrant, especially on weekends when locals and tourists gather to bask in the Navigli's lively spirit, making it one of the best things to do in Milan.

 3. Marvel at 'The Last Supper'